mc776/HideousDestructor/hd_manual.md

 Default weapon slot: 8

 Loadout codes: bos
-* customchamber - 0/1, whether to use the "good" version
+* customchamber - 0/1, whether to use the reduced-jam customization
 * frontreticle - 0/1, whether to scale the crosshair with zoom
 * bulletdrop - 0-600, amount of compensation for bullet drop
-* zoom - ??-60, 10x the resulting FOV in degrees
+* zoom - 5-60, 10x the resulting FOV in degrees

 The Mk.
 IV Boss rifle is a deadly accurate weapon.
 Its long barrel, tighter reinforced chamber and manual action allow much greater muzzle velocity than an identical load in the Liberator.
 Its traditional action and extremely tight trigger allow pinpoint accuracy.
 The Boss rifle requires clean ammunition to prevent jamming.
 Good luck!